-- the indication for which the product is approved and its approved labeling; - the presence of other competing approved therapies; - the potential advantages of the product over existing and future treatment methods; - the relative convenience and ease of administration of the product; - the strength of our sales, marketing and distribution support; - the price and cost-effectiveness of the product; and - sufficient third-party reimbursement.
+- the indication for which the product is approved and its approved labeling; - the presence of other competing approved therapies; - the potential advantages of the product over existing and future treatment methods; - the relative convenience and ease of administration of the product; - the strength of our sales, marketing and distribution support; - the price and cost-effectiveness of the product; and - · sufficient third-party reimbursement.

 The FDA or other regulatory agencies could limit the labeling indication for which our product candidates may be marketed or could otherwise limit marketing efforts for our products.
+For example, in connection with the removal of the clinical hold on HEPLISAV in September 2009 and related discussions with the FDA, it is expected that, further development of HEPLISAV in the U.S. initially will be limited to individuals who are less responsive to current licensed vaccines, including adults over 40 years of age and individuals with chronic kidney disease.
 If we are unable to successfully market any approved product candidates, or marketing efforts are restricted by regulatory limits, our ability to generate revenues could be significantly impaired.